atharva-p/guides/Pointers.md

 A callback function is a function that is passed to another function as a argument and can be called by the caller function.

-with callback functions, you can have a modular function (a caller function) and you can change the behavior of some part of that function (a module or a callback) by changing the callback function passed to that caller function.
+with callback functions, you can have a modular function (a caller function) and you can change the behavior of some part of that caller function (the part being, a module or a callback) by changing the callback function passed to that caller function.

 following is an example of callback functions being used to specify the ranking mechanism of bubble sort